Power Up Frequently Asked Questions

 WHAT SCHOOLS ARE PARTICIPATING?

-Currently, Power Up 365 is only available at Springfield Middle School in Battle Creek.
+Currently, Power Up is only available at Springfield Middle School and Northwestern Academy of Visual and Performing Arts in Battle Creek.

 WHAT DOES “EMBEDDED IN SCHOOL” MEAN?